richeyward/richeyward.github.io/content/posts/digitron/02/index.md

 ![](mhrd-not.png)

 We can replicate the truth table using just a NAND gate but inputting the single NOT input into both NAND inputs.
 If `in1` and `in2` are both `0` then the output is `1` and vice-versa.
-It looks like this:
+It looks like this in Turing Complete:

 ![](not-diagram.png)